tiger-sea/mcs_research/sections/results.md

 \section{LF/HF}
 For HRV parameter LF/HF, the MAP estimation values and credible intervals are shown in Table \ref{table:LFHF}.
 The MAP estimation values were derived as very low values in all meteorological factors, with the credible intervals including zero, implicitly expressing a insufficient evidence for distinct link between them.
 Focusing on the credible intervals, some meteorological factors had relatively larger values, such as various temperature measures and mean relative humidity, although the results remain still uncertain.

-However, when focusing on the credible intervals, some meteorological factors, such as various temperature measures and mean relative humidity, exhibited relatively wider intervals, indicating potential fluctuation that remain uncertain.

 \begin{table}[htbp]
     \centering